pwoolcoc/wren-sys/src/wren/doc/site/values.markdown

     1.0
     -12.34

-Numbers are instances of the `Num` class.
+Numbers are instances of the [Num](core/num.html) class.

 ## Strings

-Strings are chunks of text stored as UTF-8.
-Their class is `String`.
+A string is an array of bytes.
+Typically, they store characters encoded in UTF-8, but you can put any byte values in there, even zero or invalid UTF-8 sequences.
+(You might have some trouble *printing* the latter to your terminal, though.)

 String literals are surrounded in double quotes:

     :::dart
     "hi there"